wolfmanjm/wolfmanblog-grails/Readme.md

 This is a simple blog engine, with the basic features needed for a blog.
 [Originally](http://github.com/wolfmanjm/wolfmanblog) written in Merb and ported to Grails.

-_NOTE_ This is a work in progress, as I am learning Grails.
+_NOTE_ This is still a work in progress, although it is functional.

-Right now it is as functional as the Merb based wolfmanblog, and seems a lot faster.
+Right now it is as functional as the Merb based wolfmanblog.

+I am rather disappointed with the performance.
+The raw non-cached performance is about the same as the Ruby/Merb version which is a lot faster with the view caching turned on.

+I have added the springcache plugin and started to cache selected fragments, and have it running at least as fast as the Merb version with caching on.

+The startup time of the war when in production mode is abysmal, around 90 seconds before it can accept connections, no idea why.

 Funtionality
 ------------